MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-get-started.md

 ## Step 6: Test the application

-To test your custom claim provider, follow these steps:
+To test your custom claims provider, follow these steps:

 # [Workforce tenant](#tab/workforce-tenant)